FlavorFx/bsh_home_connect/README.md

 1. If you have not yet installed HACS, go get it at https://hacs.xyz/ and walk through the installation and configuration.

-2. Then find the `home connect neo` integration in HACS and install it.
+2. On the top right corner click on the three vertical dots and select user defined repositories.
+Enter https://github.com/FlavorFx/home_connect_neo and hit the add button.
+Then find the `home connect neo` integration and install it.

 3. Restart Home Assistant!